celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 The error indicates there are not sufficient funds in the contract address, this address should be funded.
 You can either fund this address by sending funds to it from the testnet faucet or metamask.

-Running the "truffle deploy --network alfajores" command again, will deploy the smart contract to the Celo network, and you should see an output similar to this:
+Running the ```truffle deploy --network alfajores``` command again, will deploy the smart contract to the Celo network, and you should see an output similar to this:

 ![image](./images/8.png)